-Appam is another popular rice based dish eaten with vegetable stew as a breakfast option.
-Fermented rice flour is mixed with coconut milk, sugar and coconut water to derive crepe-like hotcakes.
-Stew can contain assorted vegetable pieces cooked with aromatic spices to augment the flavor.
+Appam is another popular rice-based dish eaten with vegetable stew as a breakfast option.
+Fermented rice flour is mixed with coconut milk, sugar, and coconut water to derive crepe-like hotcakes.
+The stew can contain assorted vegetable pieces cooked with aromatic spices to augment the flavor.
 It can be relished as part of lunch and dinner too.

 Idiyappam with Egg Curry: Non-Vegetarian Breakfast Option

-Idyappam are noodles made the Kerala style using rice flour mixed with salt and water.
+Idyappam are noodles made in Kerala style using rice flour mixed with salt and water.
 Accompanied with egg curry this makes for a great breakfast option too.
-You just cannot beat the taste of boiled eggs simmering in coconut milk gravy spiced up with ginger-garlic, onion and other masalas.
-A sure shot way of filling the breakfast needs of the non-vegetarians!
+You just cannot beat the taste of boiled eggs simmering in coconut milk gravy spiced up with ginger-garlic, onion, and other masalas.
+A sure-shot way of filling the breakfast needs of the non-vegetarians!